laravel-rocket/laravel-rocket.github.io/getting-started/03-code-structure.md

 All repositories/services/helpers must be provided with interface.
 And to use them ( except for helpers ), you should use DI( Dependency Injection) on constructor of each classes.

-Be careful with circler dependency.
+Be careful with circular dependency.

 ## DateTime and Timezone

 All datetime handling, you must not directly create `DateTime` or `Carbon` classes, but use `DateTimeHelper`.
 Because `DateTimeHelper` is designed to handle Timezone properly.

-In the app, there are 2 timezone.
+In the app, there are 2 timezones.
 One is For Database, and another one is for presentation ( shown on the web pages ).
 If you use `DateTimeHelper`, all datetime are stored with proper timezone( UTC ) to the database, and shown in the user's timezone.

 Timezone settings are stored in the app.php config.